Pavankumardontha/dynamic-programming-/README.md

 54) Word break II (no dp involved only recursion and backtracking)
 53) Partition with k equal subset sum (leetcode , Can be done only with backtracking)
 54) Given an array of size N in how many ways you can get a sum of k using elements of the array.
+55) Partition Array Into Two Arrays to Minimize Sum Difference
-55) No repetition + Combinations
+56) No repetition + Combinations
-56) No repetition + Permutations
+57) No repetition + Permutations
-57) Repetition + Combinations ( CSES coin Combination - 2 )
+58) Repetition + Combinations ( CSES coin Combination - 2 )
-58) Repetition + Permutations ( CSES Coin Combination - 1 )
+59) Repetition + Permutations ( CSES Coin Combination - 1 )
-59) Combination sum - 1 (leetcode)
+60) Combination sum - 1 (leetcode)
-60) Combination sum - 2 (leetcode very important)
+61) Combination sum - 2 (leetcode very important)
-61) Combination sum - 3 (leetcode)
+62) Combination sum - 3 (leetcode)
-62) Combination sum - 4 (leetcode - VERY VERY IMPORTANT. compare with perfect sum problem of GFG)
+63) Combination sum - 4 (leetcode - VERY VERY IMPORTANT. compare with perfect sum problem of GFG)
-63) Palindrome partitioning - 1 (backtracking , leetcode)
+64) Palindrome partitioning - 1 (backtracking , leetcode)
-64) Palindrome partitioning - 2 ( DP , leetcode )
+65) Palindrome partitioning - 2 ( DP , leetcode )
-65) Palindrome partitioning - 3 ( DP , leetcode )
+66) Palindrome partitioning - 3 ( DP , leetcode )
-66) Palindrome partitioning - 4 ( DP , leetcode )
+67) Palindrome partitioning - 4 ( DP , leetcode )
-67) Maximum Value of K Coins From Piles (leetcode)
+68) Maximum Value of K Coins From Piles (leetcode)
-68) Jump Game - 1 (leetcode)
+69) Jump Game - 1 (leetcode)
-69) Jump Game - 2 (leetcode can be done using BFS and also DP)
+70) Jump Game - 2 (leetcode can be done using BFS and also DP)
-70) Jump Game - 3 (leetcode-BFS)
+71) Jump Game - 3 (leetcode-BFS)
-71) Jump Game - 4 (leetcode-BFS)
+72) Jump Game - 4 (leetcode-BFS)
-72) Maximum numbers of jumps to reach the last index
+73) Maximum numbers of jumps to reach the last index
-73) Frog jump
+74) Frog jump
-74) Extra characters in a string
+75) Extra characters in a string
+76) cherry pickup II
+77) Partition to K equal sum subsets (backtracking)

 # Combinations and Permutations counting problems